tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 2. shares with Lisp the code-as-data philosophy
 3. REPL environment that integrates with IDEs (Integrated development environments)

-All the above features supported by Clojure make it a dialect of it.

 ***4. Runtime Polymorphism:***  The systems which support runtime polymorphism are easier to change, extend and are able to handle different data-types with a uniform interface.
 Polymorphism isn’t just for object-oriented programming (OOP) languages.
 Clojure supports polymorphism in different ways :

 1. Proxy: It supports the generation of implementations of Java Interfaces in Clojure.